GothenburgBitFactory/bugwarrior/bugwarrior/docs/common_configuration.rst

    Bugwarrior's configuration was previously
    `ini <https://en.wikipedia.org/wiki/INI_file>`_, and this format is still supported on a legacy basis, though not recommended.
-See this :doc:`this example configuration <configuration>` for syntax.
+You can automatically upgrade your bugwarriorrc to toml by running ``bugwarrior ini2toml``.

 A basic configuration might look like this: